Goodman surgery and projectively Anosov flows: Introduction

+A consequence of \fullref{thm:8} is that, in a general contact Anosov flow, there are infinitely many Legendrian knots along which a $(1,q)$-surgery generates a new contact Anosov flow for every $q> 0$. \\

+Furthermore, we use a particular family of contact forms supporting an Anosov flow to construct Lorentz-Lyapunov metrics and we express them in coordinates in concrete cases.

-\begin{maincorollary} Let $\gamma$ be a closed orbit in an Anosov flow with orientable weak invariant foliations.
-There is a positive supporting contact structure $\eta$ such that every positive $1/q$-contact surgery along $\gamma$ yields a hypertight contact structure $\tilde{\eta}$. \end{maincorollary}
+\begin{maintheorem} Let $\phi^t$ be an Anosov flow (transitive or not) with orientable weak foliations and generating vector field $X$.
+There is a pair of contact forms $(\alpha_-,\alpha_+)$ defining $X$ such that the pair of $C^0$ Lorentzian metrics